Peter O. Knight Airport

 Sound tests conducted by the Aviation Authority showed an increase of 3 dB or less over current usage at the closest residences, or an average of about 58 dB during run ups to take off.
 During the same tests, nearby lawn mowers, motorcycles, and automobiles frequently reached over 75 dB.

-The extension of the northeast and southwest ends had been completed in 2008 with no noticeable impact to the local area.
+The extension of the northeast and southwest ends were completed in 2008 with no noticeable impact to the local area.
 The improvements to the runway have added to the safety of pilots utilizing this facility.

 Events

 Islands Fest is held in April.
 It first started in 2006.
 It is a joint venture located at the Seaplane Basin Park and Peter O. Knight Airport.
 Peter O. Knight has on display a variety of aircraft, car club participants, and other local sponsors.
 The 2013 Islands Fest featured several organizations devoted to animal welfare including shelters, animal adoption organizations and a pet contest.
 This year the event was held on airport property along the seawall adjacent to the approach end of runway 22.

 Tampa's annual Gasparilla Pirate Fest- a Mardi Gras-like festival held in January, includes a Pirate Flotilla that sails up the channel into Tampa - the symbolic beginning of the Pirate's reign over the city.
 The flotilla passes directly alongside the airport, making the airport an ideal viewing area for this event.